ErichDylus/Open-Source-Law/forms/legal/Foundation Bylaws (DAO).md

-// form adapted from a [Cayman Foundation Company](https://legislation.gov.ky/cms/images/LEGISLATION/PRINCIPAL/2017/2017-0029/FoundationCompaniesAct_Act%2029%20of%202017.pdf) precedent, contemplating staked governance tokenholders as beneficiaries, director action only by DAO resolution, no members, no share capital, no dividends, no distributions other than governance tokens, qualified [code deference](https://github.com/lex-node/SCoDA-Simple-Code-Deference-Agreement-), grants to independent contractors
+// form adapted from a [Cayman Foundation Company](https://legislation.gov.ky/cms/images/LEGISLATION/PRINCIPAL/2017/2017-0029/FoundationCompaniesAct_Act%2029%20of%202017.pdf) precedent, contemplating staked governance tokenholders as beneficiaries, director action only by DAO resolution, no members, no share capital, no dividends, no distributions other than minted governance tokens, qualified [code deference](https://github.com/lex-node/SCoDA-Simple-Code-Deference-Agreement-), grants to independent contractors, all material assets in DAO treasury.
+Commentary provided throughout.

 // **Provided without warranty of any kind, do not use without consulting an attorney in the applicable jurisdiction, all open-source-law repo disclosures apply**